Canon 5D Mark III vs 1D Mark II

-Review summary: Canon 5D Mark III vs Canon 1D Mark II
+Review summary: Canon 5D Mark III vs 1D Mark II

-So what conclusions can be drawn?
-Is there a clear favorite between the Canon 5D Mark III and the Canon 1D Mark II?
+So what is the bottom line?
+Is the Canon 5D Mark III better than the Canon 1D Mark II or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (22.1 vs 8.2MP) with a 64% higher linear resolution.